rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ![Scikit-Learn: Choosing the Right Estimator](figures/scikitlearncheatsheet.png)

+Let's try it together.
 First we are asked whether we have more than 50 samples...

 ```python
 print len(occupancy)